-Home Office Tax Deduction for Self Employed (What Can You Deduct?)
+Home Office Tax Deduction for Self Employed (What’s Deductible?)

-Understand and calculate home office tax deduction for self employed individuals who work from home; read on to learn more.
+Understand and learn how to calculate your home office tax deduction for self employed who work from home.
+Example calculations included.

-According to the IRS there are two requirements that must be met for your home to qualify for a home office and for you to take a home office tax deduction.
+According to the IRS, there are two requirements you need to meet for your home to qualify for a home office tax deduction.
+The two requirements are:

 - Your home office is the principle place for your business.
-You possibly qualify for the self employed home office tax deduction if you do business at another location but use your home office substantially more.
+Thus, you likely qualify for the deduction if you do business at another location; yet, you use your home office substantially more.

 - Simplified Method